shovon/trie-path/README.md

 # TriePath

-Just look at the [trie-path.test.ts](https://github.com/shovon/trie-path/blob/master/trie-path.test.ts) file on how to use this libraru
+Just look at the [trie-path.test.ts](https://github.com/shovon/trie-path/blob/master/trie-path.test.ts) file on how to use this library.

 ## Installing